-Finally, \attack currently targets one chat at a time; however, in practice, an adversary might want to perform an untargeted attack, i.e., exfiltrating as much information as possible, or target many chats simultaneously.
-This will not only reduce the computational cost of running the attack, but also our evaluation, as \clio will only need to be run a few times, with possibly tens or hundreds of conversations attacked simultaneously on each run.
-However, it is unclear how inserting multiple, different poisons will interfere with the clustering algorithm or whether the poisons can continue to effectively target their respective chats.
+Second, \attack currently targets one chat at a time.
+However, in practice, an adversary might want to perform an untargeted attack, i.e., exfiltrating as much information as possible, or target many chats simultaneously.
+This will not only reduce the computational cost of running the attack but also our evaluation, as \clio will only need to be run a few times, possibly with tens or hundreds of conversations attacked simultaneously on each run.
+However, it is unclear how inserting multiple, distinct poisons will affect the clustering algorithm or whether the poisons can continue to effectively target their respective chats.

 \descr{Ethics \& Disclosure.} We do not attack live systems or private datasets in our work.
 Instead, we replicate the \clio design locally and attack synthetically generated chats.
 In the spirit of responsible disclosure, we reported the vulnerabilities identified in \clio to the authors of the paper.
 They responded promptly with feedback regarding the feasibility of our threat model, acknowledged the overall risk posed by our class of attacks, and shared several mitigations currently being explored, which include better detecting and filtering sensitive content and PII at both the facet extraction and cluster summary stages and restricting access to the \clio system.
 However, as explained earlier, without formal privacy protections in place, we do not believe that these mitigations will be sufficient, since there is a limit to the robustness of PII scrubbing and the attack can be made more stealthy to prevent detection.